Why Monitoring AI Models Is the Key to Reliable and Responsible AI in 2025

 Integration and Scalability

 A monitoring solution must fit into existing workflows and scale with demand.
-Maxim’s SDKs, OpenTelemetry compatibility, and integrations with incident response platforms like PagerDuty and Slack ensure that monitoring is not a siloed activity, but a core part of the AI lifecycle.
+Maxim’s SDKs, OpenTelemetry compatibility, and settings up alerts with incident response platforms like PagerDuty and Slack ensure that monitoring is not a siloed activity, but teams can actively collaborate and get notifies about issues as soon as they surface in production.

 Best Practices: Building a Monitoring-First AI Culture

-2. Define the Right Metrics: Go beyond accuracy, include latency, cost, fairness, and safety.
+- Define the Right Metrics: Go beyond accuracy, include latency, cost, fairness, and other qualitative metrics that capture the nuances of LLM powered application's response quality.

-4. Collaborate Across Teams: Monitoring is a shared responsibility, bring together engineering, product, compliance, and operations.
+- Collaborate Across Teams: Monitoring is a shared responsibility, bring together engineering, product, and AI teams to work on iterating upon and building robust AI applications.

-5. Iterate Relentlessly: Use monitoring insights as a driver for continuous improvement.
+- Iterate Relentlessly: Use monitoring insights as a driver for continuous improvement for your AI Applications.

 Looking Forward: The Ethical Imperative